jagornet/dhcp/README.md

 # Jagornet DHCP Server
 An open source DHCPv4/DHCPv6 Server in Java

+I plan to remove all current backends and build the dhcp engine around the configuration service called zookeeper.
+The goal of this fork is to build a clusterable and shared dhcpserver infrastruktur.

 ## Description
 Jagornet DHCP Server is an open source, standards compliant Dynamic Host Configuration Protocol Server for IPv4 and IPv6.